ruricolist/overlord-cli/README.md

 Command line interface for [Overlord][].

-Overlord is designed to be used from the Lisp REPL, so the command line interface is written on a client-server model.

 ## Running the server

+The Overlord CLI uses a client-server model.

 To start the server, from Lisp, evaluate: